Want to learn How to Make a Piñata? Follow this easy step-by-step tutorial to make your own DIY piñatas in all shapes and sizes!

 Repeat the process for the opposite side.

 For the sides, layer 2″ wide strips of Party Foil fringe.
+Once finished, poke a small hole near the top of the piñata so you can string it.

-Note: Depending on the shape of your piñata, you may be able to continuously wrap strips of Party Foil around the entire project instead of decorating the faces and edges separately.
+Note: Depending on the shape of your pinata, you may be able to continuously wrap strips of Party Foil around the entire project instead of decorating the faces and edges separately.
 Please use your discretion and see which method works best for your piñata style!

 Now that you’ve learned how to make a piñata of your own, you can make them to match all of your different party themes and decor!
 Piñatas always make a party better!